awslabs/data-transformation-pipeline-cdk-constructs/src/use-cases/blender/blender-join-meshes-series/README.md

 ## Usage
 1. Deploy the stack in a CDK project.
 2. Once deployed, navigate to the AWS Console S3 page.
 Find the source asset bucket.
-3. Create a folder `input`
+3. Create a folder named `input` at the root of the source asset S3 bucket.
 4. Upload 2 or many .OBJ files with mesh content to the `input` folder.
+5. Create another folder named `step-1` at the root of the source asset S3 bucket.
+6. Note: See `cdk-sample/sample-input/sample-join` directory for sample .OBJ files and sample directory structure required.
-5. Navigate to the Step Functions page.
+7. Navigate to the Step Functions page.
-6. Execute the Step Function with the following input state:
+8. Execute the Step Function with the following input state:
 ```
 {
   "state_machine_global_data": {